brcls/secret-santa/README.md

 ### UNIX (Linux, WSL or macOS):

-If you are using a UNIX-based operating system such as Linux or macOS, run the following script in the terminal:
+If you are using a UNIX-based operating system such as Linux, WSL or macOS, run the following script in the terminal:

 `./start-project-unix.sh`